 If you look inside that ZIP file, you’ll see the static version of your site:

-To make your static site live, all you need to do is upload those files to your server using something like FTP or cPanel File Manager.
+To make your static site live, you only need to upload those files to your server using something like FTP or cPanel File Manager.
 Learn how to use FTP.

 Voila!
 You just created a static WordPress website.